Preparing For Your Portrait

 - To assure a successful portrait, it is best to bring along some additional clothing choices.

 - Stay hydrated.
-Drink a good amount of water for at least three days pror to the session.
-This will help to keep your skin looking its best.
+Drinking plenty of water the day before and the day of your portrait session will help to insure that your skin is looking its best.